Birds of a Feather 2023

 Available rooms will have a projector and screen and a capacity of about 30 people.
 Let us know if you will want to play audio – we may be able to accommodate this, or you might need to bring your own speakers.
 While sessions are an hour long, please plan to wrap up 5 to 10 minutes early so the next group can come in and get settled.

-Pre-applications have closed, but day-of signups will be possible on Friday, September 8 at the registration area.
+Pre-applications have closed, but a few timeslots are still open.
+Day-of signups will be possible on Friday, November 15 at the registration area.

 Planned Sessions